• Dan Sloan

 Board Vice President

-Christina is registered nurse and holds a strong passion for public health, particularly in ensuring access to nutrient-rich foods to address the increasing public health challenges.
+Christina is a registered nurse and holds a strong passion for public health, particularly in ensuring access to nutrient-rich foods to address the increasing public health challenges.
 Through her firsthand experience, she has witnessed the impacts of the Standard American Diet and acknowledges the importance of publicly available food forests as a critical element in fostering a healthier and more content population.

 • Trisha Kent